Psychologists Singapore

 Sometimes, psychologists may conduct assessments in the first session, or you may even want to talk about personal things immediately.
 All that is okay and expected.
 There are no set rules or orders about what to share first.

-Your experience with therapy differs from others because every person, every situation, and every session is unique.
-The beauty of therapy is also the personalisation involved in tailoring mental health solutions for each individual based on their needs and preferences.
+Your experience may differ from others because every person, every situation, and every session is unique.
+The beauty of mental health support is also the personalisation involved in tailoring solutions for each individual based on their needs and preferences.

-In general, however, the benefits you can expect out of therapy are:
+In general, however, the benefits you can expect are:

 • Increased confidence and self-esteem